oleggrishechkin/react-tagged-state/website/docs/api-reference/useSelector.md

 };
 ```

 It works well with signals and computed because they are "selectors" too.
-But you should prefer useSignal for signals and computed - it's cleaner and more performant.

 With signal: